Klustre/extender/README.md

 - Exposes environment variables to Javascript files
 - Includes JSON automatically as a ponyfill
 - Copies static files from `/static` (with [esbuild-copy-static-files](https://github.com/nickjj/esbuild-copy-static-files))
-- Imports `?text` suffixed files as strings
+- Imports `?text` suffixed paths as strings
 - Imports icons as binary strings

 ## Try the example